0xpolarzero/echoes/README.md

 2. background: a background color
 3. pattern: the movement pattern of the particles
 4. atmosphere: a soundscape that affects the particles

+Only 1 orb per wallet
+Maybe supply limit on mainnet and not on mumbai?